willyougooutwithme/Notes/CyberSecurityQuestions.md

 **Social engineering** manipulates individuals into revealing confidential information or performing actions beneficial to the attacker.

 **Techniques:**
-- **Phishing:** Fake emails or websites mimicking legitimate ones to steal credentials.
+1. **Phishing**: A cyberattack that uses deceptive emails or websites to trick individuals into sharing sensitive information like passwords or credit card details.
+It often relies on urgency or fear to manipulate victims.

-- **Pretexting:** Creating a false scenario to extract sensitive data.
+2. **Pretexting**: An attacker creates a fake but convincing scenario to gain a victim's trust and extract private information.
+It often involves impersonation, such as posing as a bank representative.

-- **Tailgating:** Following someone into a restricted area without proper authentication.
+3. **Tailgating**: An unauthorized person follows someone with legitimate access into a secure area, often exploiting human courtesy like holding doors open.
+This bypasses physical security protocols.

 **Example:** An attacker calls a company employee pretending to be IT support and requests their password.